Somalia fires top ministers in reshuffle

 By PTI | Published: 04th January 2018 10:37 PM |

-Foreign Minister Yusuf Garad Omar, Trade Mminister Khadra Ahmed Duale and Interior Minister Abdi Farah Said all lost their jobs.
+Foreign Minister Yusuf Garad Omar, Trade Minister Khadra Ahmed Duale and Interior Minister Abdi Farah Said all lost their jobs.

 No reason was given for the reshuffle, but it came amid criticism the government had failed to consult clan elders on their decisions.